ai-chen2050/boost_Learning/README.md

 # boot_chenLearning
-This's a tempt of boost
+This's a attempt of boost

 ## statement